 Definitions: Tent – a structure, enclosure or shelter, with or without sidewalls or drops, constructed of fabric or pliable material supported by any manner except by air or the contents that it protects.
 Membrane Structure – Air supported or air-inflated structure.

-Required Permits: Tents and membrane structures having an area in excess of 800 square feet.
+Required Permits: Tents having an area in excess of 800 square feet.
 Membrane Structures in excess of 400 square feet.
 Exceptions are below:

 1. Tents open on all sides which comply with ALL of the following: Individual tents having a maximum size of 1800 square feet.
 The aggregate area of multiple tents placed side by side without a fire break clearance of 12 feet, not exceeding 1800 square feet.
 A minimum clearance of 12 feet to all structures and other tents.

 2. Tents used exclusively for recreational camping purposes are exempt.